 Mupirocin Cream Description

-Mupirocin Cream USP, 2% contains the dihydrate crystalline calcium hemi-salt of the antibiotic mupirocin.
-Chemically, it is (αE,2S,3R,4R,5S)-5-[(2S,3S,4S,5S)-2,3- Epoxy -5-hydroxy-4-methylhexyl]tetrahydro-3,4-dihydroxy-β-methyl-2H-pyran-2-crotonic acid, ester with 9-hydroxynonanoic acid, calcium salt (2:1), dihydrate.
+Mupirocin Cream USP, 2% contains the dihydrate crystalline calcium hemisalt of the RNA synthetase inhibitor antibacterial, mupirocin.
+Chemically, it is (αE,2S,3R,4R,5S)-5-[(2S,3S,4S,5S)-2,3-epoxy-5-hydroxy-4-methylhexyl]tetrahydro-3,4-dihydroxy-β-methyl-2H-pyran-2-crotonic acid, ester with 9-hydroxynonanoic acid, calcium salt (2:1), dihydrate.

-The molecular formula of mupirocin calcium USP is (C26H43O9)2Ca•2H2O, and the molecular weight is 1075.3.
+The molecular formula of mupirocin calcium, USP is (C26H43O9)2Ca•2H2O, and the molecular weight is 1075.3.
 The molecular weight of mupirocin free acid is 500.6.
-The structural formula of mupirocin calcium USP is:
+The structural formula of mupirocin calcium, USP is:

 Mupirocin Cream - Clinical Pharmacology

 Systemic absorption of mupirocin through intact human skin is minimal.
-The systemic absorption of mupirocin was studied following application of Mupirocin Cream three times daily for 5 days to various skin lesions (greater than 10 cm in length or 100 cm2 in area) in 16 adults (aged 29 to 60 years) and 10 children (aged 3 to 12 years).
+The systemic absorption of mupirocin was studied following application of Mupirocin Cream 3 times daily for 5 days to various skin lesions greater than 10 cm in length or 100 cm2 in area in 16 adults (aged 29 to 60 years) and 10 children (aged 3 to 12 years).
 Some systemic absorption was observed as evidenced by the detection of the metabolite, monic acid, in urine.
-Data from this study indicated more frequent occurrence of percutaneous absorption in children (90% of patients) compared to adults (44% of patients); however, the observed urinary concentrations in children (0.07 - 1.3 mcg/mL [1 pediatric patient had no detectable level]) are within the observed range (0.08 - 10.03 mcg/mL [9 adults had no detectable level]) in the adult population.
+Data from this trial indicated more frequent occurrence of percutaneous absorption in children (90% of subjects) compared with adults (44% of subjects); however, the observed urinary concentrations in children (0.07 to 1.3 mcg per mL [1 pediatric subject had no detectable level]) are within the observed range (0.08 to 10.03 mcg per mL [9 adults had no detectable level]) in the adult population.
 In general, the degree of percutaneous absorption following multiple dosing appears to be minimal in adults and children.